-Nursing Salary for LPN, RN, AP
+Nursing Salaries for LPN, RN, AP

 Nursing is not only an in-demand profession; nursing salaries are also fairly lucrative.
 With the current nursing shortage, qualified nurses can find exceptional nursing career opportunities across the country.

-Before you start your job search, however, let alone your nursing education, you will want to learn what you can about the nurse salary potential that different nursing careers offer.
+Before you start your job search, however, let alone your nursing education, you will want to learn what you can about the nurse salary potential that different nursing careers offer

 Factors in Nursing Salaries